Sind (caliphal province): Geography

 Sind was a frontier province of the Umayyad and Abbasid caliphates from its conquest in c.
 711 until the mid-ninth century.
-Situated at the far eastern end of the caliphate, it consisted of the territories held by the Muslims in India, which at the time were centered in the Indus region.
+Situated at the far eastern end of the caliphate, it consisted of the territories held by the Muslims in the Indian subcontinent, which at the time were centered in the Indus region.
 Sind proper was bounded on the west by Makran, on the northwest by Sijistan and the district of Turan, on the northeast by Multan, on the east by the Thar Desert, on the southeast by the non-Muslim Hind, and on the southwest by the Indian Ocean.

 Conquest of Sind

 In the history of the Muslim conquests, Sind was a relatively late achievement, occurring almost a century after the Hijrah (start of Islamic calendar).
 Military raids against India had been undertaken by the Muslims as early as Umar's reign (634–644), but the pace of expansion in the region was initially slow: in 636, an Arab naval expedition attacked Broach, which had come under the control of the Chalukyas following the submission of Jayabhata of the Gurjaras of Lata, and Thana, but it was soon recalled after achieving some damage and they failed to capture these cities.
 Several governors were appointed to the Indian frontier (thaghr al-Hind) and tasked with conducting campaigns in the east.
 Some of these expeditions were successful, but others ended in defeat and a number of governors were killed while serving there.

 According to Derryl N. Maclean, a link between Sind and the early partisans of Caliph Ali or proto-Shi'ites could be traced to Hakim ibn Jabalah al-Abdi, a companion of the Islamic prophet Muhammad, who traveled across Sind to Makran in 649 and presented a report on the area to the caliph.
 He supported Ali, and died in the Battle of the Camel alongside Sindi Jats.
 During the reign of Ali, many Jats came under the influence of Islam.
 Harith ibn Murrah al-Abdi and Sayfi ibn Fil al-Shaybani, both officers of Ali's army, attacked Sindi bandits and chased them to al-Qiqan (present-day Quetta) in 658.
-Sayfi was one of the seven partisans of Ali who were beheaded alongside Hujr ibn Adi al-Kindi in 660AD, near Damascus.
+Sayfi was one of the seven partisans of Ali who were beheaded alongside Hujr ibn Adi al-Kindi in 660 AD, near Damascus.